ebp-group/Switzerland_Tilemap/README.md

 Please feel free to use all resources in this repository.
 The only thing to do: Please include a note saying "CC-BY www.ebp.ch".
 Thank you.

 ## Formats
-* SVG
+* SVG in CH1903 LV03
-* Shapefile in CH1903 LV03 in the approximately correct location
+* Shapefile in CH1903 LV03
+* Shapefile in CH1903+ LV95
-* Example ArcGIS 10.3. project illustrating the use of the shapefile
+* Example ArcGIS 10.3. project illustrating the use of the shapefiles
-* Some example graphics
+* Example graphics

 For more infos see: http://www.geo.ebp.ch/2016/01/07/tilemap-der-schweiz (German) or http://www.ralphstraumann.ch/blog/2016/01/switzerland-tile-map (English).